Entanglement branes and factorization in conformal field theory: Basic data of an open-closed CFT

 Physically, this condition requires that no momentum flows out of the boundary.
 It cuts down the full Virasoro symmetry in to a single chiral copy, corresponding to conformal transformation preserving the boundary.
 Due to the Sugawara condition $ T(z) \sim: J(z) J(z): $ we can satisfy this relation by solving \footnote{More generally, along the real line, $\bar{J}(\bar{z})$ is related to $ J(z) $ by an automorphism of the symmetry algebra}

-{In other words, we are restricting to situations in which one copy of the Kac-Moody algebra of the RCFT theory concerned is preserved at the boundary.
-The collection of boundary conditions, as we are going to see, suffices in satisfying the E-brane axioms. } For example, this equation can be solved diagonal (Rational) CFT's and for the compact boson.
+In other words, we are restricting to situations in which one copy of the Kac-Moody algebra of the RCFT is preserved at the boundary.
+This collection of boundary conditions, as we are going to see, suffices in satisfying the E-brane axiom.
+For example, \eqref{CB} can be solved in diagonal (Rational) CFT's and for the compact boson.
 These relations allow the charges and the states created by them to be unfolded into the lower half plane by defining

 In the second equation, we combined the holomorphic and anti-holomorphic charges on the upper half plane into a single holomorphic charge in the whole plane.
 The open string states thus transform in a single chiral sector of the symmetry algebra.